 A little further from the sandy beach, there is a cafe with straw umbrellas that is open during the summer season.

 My favorite way to reach Kamenovo beach is by walking along the coast through a series of tunnels in the rocks.
 If you don’t want to walk, take a minibus from the city center or come by car.
 A free parking lot is just behind the beach near the abandoned sanatorium.

 The nearest housing is in Rafailovici or Przno.
 Both of these coastal towns have a lot of apartments available for rent.
 But some deserve special attention.

-For example, this charming 1-bedroom Airbnb flat with a whirlpool and mesmerizing views in Rafailovici.
-Or stunning Villa Mona in a fishing village Przno.
+For example, this sunny studio (relatively on a budget) with mesmerizing views in Rafailovici.
+Or Villa Mona in a fishing village Przno.
 Both of these homes have close proximity to the beach, are quiet and secluded.
-Both offer the highest level of service and have terraces with incredible sea views.
+Both offer high service and have terraces with incredible sea views.

 More Montenegro Travel Inspiration

 – Where to Stay in Montenegro – Guide to All Cities & Best Accommodation

 – Guide to Kotor City – 17 Incredible Things Not to Miss

 – Day Trips From Kotor (That You Can Do In Your Rented Car)

 – Visiting Budva in Winter – What Can You Expect